 What is a headless AI workflow platform?

 A headless AI workflow platform lets you build and run multi-step AI pipelines through an API without requiring a specific frontend.
-You design the workflow using a visual editor or code, then trigger it programmatically from any application via REST calls, webhooks, or SDKs.
+You design the workflow using a visual editor or code, then trigger it programmatically from any application.
+Wireflow, for example, exposes endpoints for creating, executing, and polling workflows, plus webhook triggers for no-auth integrations.

 Can I use multiple AI models in a single workflow?

 Yes.
-Most platforms on this list support model chaining, where the output of one model feeds into the next.
-For example, you might use an LLM to generate a prompt, then pass that to an image generator to produce a visual.
+Most platforms on this list support multi-model chaining, where the output of one model feeds into the next.
+Wireflow supports over 150 node types across image generation, video, audio, and text categories.
+You might use an LLM to generate a prompt, pass that to Flux 2 for image generation, then run the result through an upscaler, all in a single workflow graph.

 What is the difference between headless and no-code AI platforms?